merlin-zaraza/py_spark_test_tasks/README.md

 * src/pyspark_task.py - dataframes and sql definition
 * src/pyspark_task_validator.py - module to invoke and test dataframes and sql definition
 * src/sql/.. - sql files with the same logic as for dataframes
+* src/web/.. - web UI on flask for task invocation

 * test/test_app.py - all tests definition
 * bash/start-docker.sh - file to start project